manhnguyenv/TDDWithxUnitAndMOQ/README.md

 # TDDWithxUnitAndMOQ
 ASP.NET MVC 5 application with TDD using Unit testing framework (xUnit.NET) and Moking/Isolation framework (MOQ).

 First we create a new ASP.NET MVC 5 project.
 Note that when you first create a new ASP.NET MVC project, you get the option to select your preferred Unit Testing framework.
-Since there is no xUnit.NET project template for VS 2012 available yet, I’m going to skip this step and add a standard C# class library for the Unit Tests project.
-I will also reference xunit.dll within the Unit Test project.
+Since there is no xUnit.NET project template in visual studio, we will add required package form Nuget later.

 Let’s say we have a requirement to display list of cars.
 Note that this is a simple example, but the TDD concepts you apply here remain same for larger applications.

 ASP.NET MVC 5 application with TDD using Unit testing framework (xUnit.NET) and Moking/Isolation framework (MOQ).
 Add, Within ASP.NET MVC project:
 CarDealershipController.cs
 Car.cs
 ICarDealershipResposity

-Unit Test project:
+Add With in Unit Test project:
 CarDealershipControllerTests.cs

 and
 Add install xUnit.Net and asp.net mvc using nuget package manager

 use: namespaces
 using Xunit;
 using System.Web.Mvc;

 For mocking :